Martin Espino’s native heritage is Yaqui (Sonora, Mex) & Tepehuano (Durango, Mex).

 Martin Espino’s work improves multi-tasking, listening skills, respect of nature and process.
 He developed his teaching methods by following his judgement, experience and heart as well as his natural abilities, input from educators and student input!

-He toured Austria in March 2019 and May 2019 for the World Wood Day Festival as featured international artist.
+He toured Austria in March 2019 for the World Wood Day Festival as featured international artist.

 1985 - Present Major arts providers, performers and clients Martin has worked with: